Marc Michaelis

-Marc Michaelis (born 31 July 1995) is a German professional ice hockey forward who is currently playing for the SCL Tigers in the National League (NL).
+Marc Michaelis (born 31 July 1995) is a German professional ice hockey forward who is currently playing for Adler Mannheim in the Deutsche Eishockey Liga (DEL).

 Playing career

 Undrafted, Michaelis originally played in his native Germany within the Adler Mannheim junior program, before moving to North America to continue his development in the North American Hockey League (NAHL) and United States Hockey League (USHL).

 Michaelis continued to commit to a collegiate career with Minnesota State University of the Western Collegiate Hockey Association (WCHA).
 In four seasons with the Mavericks, two as team Captain between the 2018–19 season and 2019–20 season, Michaelis accumulated 162 points in 148 games.
-In his senior year, Michaelis led the team in scoring with 44 points in 31 games played and was named as the WCHA Offensive Player of the Year.
+In his senior year, Michaelis led the team in scoring with 44 points in 31 games played and was named the WCHA Offensive Player of the Year.